General quantum correlation from nonreal values of Kirkwood-Dirac quasiprobability over orthonormal product bases: Statistical and operational meaning

-Recall that the one-sided and two-sided w-nonclassical correlations are defined via the noncommutativity between the local measurement bases and the multipartite state.
+Recall that the one-sided and the two-sided KD nonclassical correlations are defined by exploiting the failure of commutativity between the PVM associated with any local basis and the multipartite state.
 Such noncommutativity is one of the sources of uncertainty in quantum measurement.
-It is therefore instructive to discuss the relation between the w-nonclassical correlations and the local quantum uncertainty.
-Let us first consider the one-sided w-nonclassical correlation.
-Then, as shown in the Appendix \ref{Proof of w-correlation versus local quantum uncertainty}, we obtain the following inequality
+It is therefore instructive to discuss the relation between the KD nonclassical correlation and the uncertainty arising in the measurement described by the PVM associated with a local basis, over the multipartite state.
+We have the following proposition. \\ {\bf Proposition 7}.
+The one-sided and two-sided KD nonclassical correlations give lower bounds to the minimum uncertainty of the outcomes of all measurements described by local (product) PVM, as follows